Machine Learning for Optimization-Based Separation of Mixed-Integer Rounding Cuts: Conclusion

+\Cref{fig:binkar,fig:gen,fig:neos} show that the reduced separator tracks the full separator reasonably well on both training and test instances.
+Importantly, these instances are ones for which we know that the full separator closes at least 5\% of the gap.
+Since the ML model is trained to imitate the cuts produced by the full separator on the training instances, it is not surprising that the performance of the reduced separator is typically upper bounded by that of the full separator.\\

+\item [\textbf{Takeaway 2:}] The results shown for the unseen set in \Cref{fig:binkar,fig:gen,fig:neos} are especially promising, as they show the potential for incorporating ML into optimization-based separators.
+When optimizing purely for violation, the total gap closed by the full separator is negligible, but when using the information learned by the ML models, the (reduced) separator generates cuts that close much more gap, the true goal in cut generation. \end{itemize}

-We have demonstrated that a rather simple binary classification formulation for the problem of reducing the set of constraints that are considered by an optimization-based cut separator is promising.
-While more sophisticated ML models such as graph neural networks or Transformers could be used instead of a gradient-boosted tree ensemble, we have chosen the latter for its simplicity in terms of fitting and amount of training data it requires.
+We have explored the potential of a rather simple binary classification formulation for the problem of reducing the set of constraints that are considered by an optimization-based cut separator.
+While more sophisticated ML models such as graph neural networks or transformers could be used instead of a gradient-boosted tree ensemble, we have chosen the latter for its simplicity in terms of fitting and amount of training data it requires.
 We are yet to achieve a significant improvement in the running time of the reduced MIR separator as compared to the full separator.
 We believe this to be an important step towards operationalizing this hybrid approach.
-Although we have considered only three MIPLIB2017-derived instance datasets, we note that generating the training data and evaluating both the full and reduced separators on the training and test instances required hundreds of CPU days in computation.
-Expanding the experiments to more instance sets both from MIPLIB2017 and other more structured problem classes is of immediate interest.
+Although we have considered only three MIPLIB 2017-derived instance datasets, we note that generating the training data and evaluating both the full and reduced separators on the training and test instances required hundreds of CPU days in computation.
+Expanding the experiments to more instance families both from MIPLIB 2017 and other more structured problem classes is of immediate interest.